psychcomposite/psychcomposite.github.io/theory/primitives/reconciling.md

 # Reconciling (R)

-## Overview
+## Profile

 ### Definition

-People with a low need to order/structure the outside world and a high score on ambiguity tolerance.
+Relatively low need to enforce order/structure in the outside world.

+### Correlations

+* High score on ambiguity tolerance
+* Low score on Orderliness subfacet of Big 5 trait Conscientousnes